muretti0114/UGA2019/README.md

 	* The Web service could shut down :

-		The costumer should know that the service is momentarily unavailable.
+		The customer should know that the service is momentarily unavailable.

-	* The values entered by the costumer can be wrong
+	* The values entered by the customer can be wrong

 	* Privacy and Cyber-sécurity